Motor neurone disease (MND)

 The exact cause of MND is not known.
 You can’t catch MND from somebody.

-If a person has an MND-related genetic mutation, their children have a 50/50 chance of inheriting the MND-related genetic mutation.
+If you have an MND-related genetic mutation, your children have a 50/50 chance of inheriting that MND-related genetic mutation.

-People who inherit the genetic mutation have a high chance of developing MND, but not all people with the genetic mutation will develop MND.
+People who inherit the genetic mutation have a high chance of developing MND.
+But, it is important to remember that not all people with the genetic mutation will develop MND.

 How is MND diagnosed?

-Your doctor may refer you to a neurologist who will examine you and do various tests.
+Your doctor may refer you to a neurologist (a brain and nerve doctor) who will examine you and do various tests.
 These may include:

 - blood tests